how-to-open-science/knowledge-base/content/theorize/synthesis.md

 ## Summarizing replication efforts

 * [**Curate science**](http://curatescience.org/) collects replications and registered reports and matches them to the original articles.
 The service aggregates and visualizes effect sizes of the original study and its replications, and computes a meta-analytic average.
+* [**PsychFileDrawer**](psychfiledrawer.org) archives attempted replications of specific studies and whether the replication was achieved, making it easier to estimate the robustness of an effect or finding resources for meta-analyses.

 ## Collecting errata and retractions